 Paramotoring is the most rapidly developing form of aviation.
 This is because of the simplicity and low cost of paramotoring as a sport, but also due to the fact that it is extremely safe and enormously good fun!
-A paramotor fits easily into the back of a standard car and allows almost anyone to fly without a license at a fraction of the cost compared to other aircraft.
+A paramotor fits easily into the back of a standard car and allows almost anyone to fly without the complexity of a conventional private pilot's license at a fraction of the cost compared to other aircraft.

 Skywalk offers paramotor training courses, run over a few weekends, or a full time course.
-We do practical training at the Skywalk Adventure Park, our private training facility, on the southern banks of the Hartebeespoort Dam.
-Alternatively, you can learn to fly your paramotor on your door step, as we also offer to present the school in your area if there is enough interest.
-Paramaniacs Club membership for 3 months is included in our course fee.
+We do practical training at the Skywalk Adventure Park, our private training facility, on the southern banks of the Hartbeespoort dam.
+Alternatively, you can learn to fly your paramotor on your door step, as we also offer to present the training in your area if there is enough interest.

 This a fantastic and unforgettable way to safely enter the sport of paramotoring.